 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

-Red Mountain Park is a 1,500-acre public urban park that encloses a 4.5-mile-long section of Red Mountain, a prominent ridge that passes through Birmingham, Alabama.
-Tourists can enjoy walking and mountain biking trails for over 15 miles.
-The park tours include support for regular cleanups and natural area planning and promote the park in their communities and different community sites.
-The park features over 15 miles of trails featuring two city overlook, three breathtaking tree houses, the 6-acre off-leash Remy's dog park adventures like the Vulcan materials zip trip, and the Kaul adventure tower.
-Currently, Red Mountain Park receives about 11,000 visitors every month.
-Accessible parking and restrooms are provided.
-The park features wide, flat trails, challenging trails, beautiful scenery, folks, and is dog-friendly.
-The woodland park contains closed mines and other artifacts of the city's industrial history.
+Red Mountain Park is one of the top-rated hiking trails.
+This 1,500-acre public urban park encloses a 4.5-mile-long section of Red Mountain, a prominent ridge that passes through Birmingham, Alabama.
+Visitors can enjoy walking and mountain biking trails for over 15 miles.
+The trail is a loop type with an elevation gain of 1099 feet.
+The total time taken to complete the trail is approximately 3 hours and 55 minutes.
+The park tours include support for regular cleanups and natural area planning, as well as promoting the park in their communities and different community sites.
+The park provides adventures like the Zip Trip to Vulcan Materials and the Kaul Adventure Tower.
+The park offers wide, flat trails, challenging trails, beautiful scenery, and is dog-friendly.
+The park provides accessible parking and restrooms.
+Red Mountain Park welcomes 11,000 visitors per month.

 Specialty: